Jubayer-Rahman/LaravelLearning/README.md

-Here is simple app I built using Laravel to imlement CRUD operation
+Here is a simple app I built using Laravel to implement CRUD operation.

 Mainly I converted argon dashboard to laravel blade template.